svsticky/constipated-koala/INSTALLING.md

 ## Background jobs

-There are three background jobs that need to be run periodically in production:
+There are some background jobs that need to be run periodically in production:

-- `rails admin:reindex_members`, which rebuilds the search index, which ensures that the member search works properly,
 - `rails admin:start_year['Lidmaatschap',7.5]`, which starts a new study year when it's appropriate to do so.
 - `rails status:mail`, which should be run once a year, preferably in the summer